jazzband/django-polymorphic/docs/index.rst

 Welcome to django-polymorphic's documentation!
 ==============================================

-Django-polymorphic simplifies using inherited models in Django projects.
+Django-polymorphic builds on top of the standard Django model inheritance.
+It makes using inherited models easier.
 When a query is made at the base model, the inherited model classes are returned.

 When we store models that inherit from a ``Project`` model...